 Proper 30 Chest Compressions

 The primary purpose of CPR is to help pump blood into the body of the victim.
 This is because the heart of the victim might have stopped doing it naturally.
 Therefore, CPR is all about manual pumping of the heart to enable enough oxygen supply throughout the vital organs of the body of the victim.
-Proper compression should have a higher rate than the normal heartbeat.
+Proper compression as you push hard and fast should have a higher rate than the normal heartbeat.
 They should be hard and fast, around 100 to 120 beats per minute.

 Keep Yourself Trained